Formation Channels of Magnetars: Introduction

 \section{Introduction}

-Magnetars are a type of young neutron star (NS) characterized by their extreme magnetic fields, observed across X-ray, gamma-ray, and radio bands \citep[e.g.][]{Turolla2015,Kaspi2017}.
+Magnetars are a type of young neutron star (NS) characterized by their extreme magnetic fields, observed across X-ray, gamma-ray, and radio bands \citep[e.g.,][]{Turolla2015,Kaspi2017}.
 To date, observations have identified 29 magnetars in the Milky Way and the Magellanic Clouds \citep{Rea2025}, with most detected as soft gamma repeaters (SGRs) and anomalous X-ray pulsars (AXPs).
 These sources exhibit bursts of high-energy radiation, which is believed to be powered by their strong magnetic fields \citep{Thompson1995,Thompson1996}.
-Furthermore, magnetars have been proposed as the likely sources of cosmological fast radio bursts (FRBs) \citep{lorimer2007,zhang2023}, with observational evidence linking one FRB (FRB 20200428D) to a known Galactic magnetar (SGR J1935+2154) \citep{CHIME-SGR,STARE2-SGR,HXMT-SGR,Integral-SGR}.
+Furthermore, magnetars have been proposed as the likely sources of cosmological fast radio bursts (FRBs) \citep{lorimer2007,zhang2023}, with observational evidence linking one FRB (FRB 20200428D) to a known Galactic magnetar (SGR J1935+2154) \citep{CHIME-SGR,STARE2-SGR,Integral-SGR,HXMT-SGR,Tavani2021,Ridnaia2021}.

-Magnetars are also believed to be the central engine powering gamma-ray bursts \citep[GRBs,][]{Usov1992,Thompson1994,Dai1998,Zhang2001,Metzger2011}, superluminous supernovae \citep[SLSNe,][]{Kasen2010,Woosley2010,Inserra2013}, broad-line Type Ic supernovae \citep[SNe Ic-BL,][]{Yu2017,Zhangbook}, and fast blue optical transients \citep[FBOTs,][]{Yu2015,Rest2018,Margutti2019}, where the spin-down of the newly formed magnetar injects additional energy into the ejecta, significantly enhancing their luminosity.
+Magnetars are also believed to be the central engine powering gamma-ray bursts \citep[GRBs;][]{Usov1992,Thompson1994,Dai1998,Zhang2001,Metzger2011}, superluminous supernovae \citep[SLSNe;][]{Kasen2010,Woosley2010,Inserra2013}, broad-line Type Ic supernovae \citep[SNe Ic-BL;][]{Yu2017,Zhangbook,Zhu2025}, and fast blue optical transients \citep[FBOTs;][]{Yu2015,Rest2018,Margutti2019}, where the spin-down of the newly formed magnetar injects additional energy into the ejecta, significantly enhancing their luminosity.

 Two main classes of mechanisms have been proposed to account for the extreme magnetic fields of magnetars.
 One is that magnetic fields may originate as fossil remnants of their progenitors \citep{Braithwaite2004,Ferrario2006}.
-The other class involves magnetic fields amplification via dynamo processes.
-These include the convective dynamo, which operates through turbulent convection in a rapidly rotating proto-neutron star \citep[PNS,][]{Thompson1993,Raynaud2020,Masada2022}; the magnetorotational instability (MRI)-driven dynamo, which operates in rapidly rotating PNSs where shear instabilities amplify seed magnetic fields \citep{Obergaulinger2009,Mosta2014,Reboul2021}; and the Tayler-Spruit dynamo, which is driven by differential rotation and Tayler instability due to the fall-back accretion to the PNS \citep{Barrere2022,Barrere2023,Barrere2025}.
+The other class involves magnetic-field amplification via dynamo processes.
+These include the convective dynamo, which operates through turbulent convection in a rapidly rotating proto-NS \citep[PNS;][]{Thompson1993,Raynaud2020,Masada2022}; the magnetorotational-instability-driven dynamo, which operates in rapidly rotating PNSs where shear instabilities amplify seed magnetic fields \citep{Obergaulinger2009,Mosta2014,Reboul2021}; and the Tayler-Spruit dynamo, which is driven by differential rotation and Tayler instability due to fallback accretion onto the PNS \citep{Barrere2022,Barrere2023,Barrere2025}.